Infinitesimally rigid Lie foliations with dense leaves: Introduction

 We now give a rough overview of the algorithm, ignoring some of the technical details.
 We first reduce to the case in which $G$ is compact, connected and simple, not locally isomorphic to $SO(3)$ and with trivial center.
 Then $G$ can be realized as a closed subgroup of $SL(n,\mathbb{R})$ that is defined over $\mathbb{Q}$ as an algebraic group.
 Fix a number field $K\subset\mathbb{R}$ of degree $3$ that is not totally real and set $\Gamma:=G(\mathcal{O}_{K})$.
 That is, $\Gamma$ consists of the matrices in $G$ whose entries lie in the ring of integers $\mathcal{O}_{K}\subset K$.
 It seems difficult a priori to check that $\Gamma$ satisfies the requirements.
 To facilitate this, we make use of a result by Borel-Harish-Chandra \cite{harish} which yields a diagonal embedding $(\text{Id},\sigma):\Gamma\hookrightarrow G\times G_{\mathbb{C}}$ such that $(\text{Id},\sigma)(\Gamma)\subset G\times G_{\mathbb{C}}$ is a cocompact, irreducible lattice.
 This enables us to use lattice theory in order to show that $\Gamma$ has the desired properties.
 First, the fact that $\Gamma$ is finitely presented follows from cocompactness of the lattice $(\text{Id},\sigma)(\Gamma)\subset G\times G_{\mathbb{C}}$.
 Second, the fact that $\Gamma\subset G$ is dense follows from irreducibility of the lattice $(\text{Id},\sigma)(\Gamma)\subset G\times G_{\mathbb{C}}$.
 Finally, $\Gamma$ has property (T) as a discrete group because the lattice $(\text{Id},\sigma)(\Gamma)$ inherits property (T) from $G\times G_{\mathbb{C}}$.

 We finish the paper by working out a concrete example of Thm.~C in \S\ref{sec:example}.
 The example in question is an infinitesimally rigid Lie foliation with dense leaves modeled on $\mathfrak{so}(n)$ for $n\geq 5$.
 Its construction deviates slightly from the above algorithm, but it uses similar ideas.
 We like to mention it explicitly because the dense subgroup $\Gamma\subset SO(n)$ with property (T) used in its construction has appeared before in a different context.
-It was used in Sullivan's solution of the Ruziewicz problem for $n\geq 4$, showing that the Lebesgue measure is the only finitely additive measure defined on all Lebesgue measurable subsets of the sphere $S^{n}$ that is invariant under the action of $SO(n+1)$ and of total measure $1$ \cite[\S~3.4]{Lubotzky}.
+It was used in Sullivan's solution of the Ruziewicz problem for $n\geq 4$, showing that the Lebesgue measure is the only finitely additive measure defined on all Lebesgue measurable subsets of the sphere $S^{n}$ that is invariant under the action of $SO(n+1)$ and of total measure $1$, see \cite[\S~3.4]{Lubotzky}.

+This paper raises a few interesting open questions.
+First, it is natural to wonder whether the infinitesimally rigid foliations we constructed in Thm.~C are in fact rigid.
+To establish rigidity, one could try to apply the Nash-Moser method, which requires the construction of tame homotopy operators for the deformation complex of the foliation.
+The main challenge will consist of finding a way to exploit the various assumptions in Thm.~C when constructing these homotopy operators.
+Second, the particular construction described in Thm.~C has the limitation that it only produces examples of infinitesimally rigid Lie foliations with dense leaves for compact, semisimple Lie algebras with simple ideals different from $\mathfrak{so(3)}$.
+It would be interesting to know if a different construction can yield examples modeled on perfect Lie algebras that are not of this type.

-\begin{ack} S.G. acknowledges support from the UCL Institute for Mathematical and Statistical Sciences (IMSS).
-F.Z. acknowledges support from UIUC.
+\begin{ack} S.G. acknowledges support from the UCL Institute for Mathematical and Statistical Sciences (IMSS) and from the Institute of Mathematics of the Polish Academy of Sciences (IMPAN).
+F.Z. acknowledges support from UIUC and the Institute for Basic Science (IBS) in Pohang.
 We would like to thank Ioan M\u{a}rcu\c{t} for useful discussions, and Aziz El Kacimi Alaoui for helpful e-mail exchanges about his paper \cite{Kacimi}. \end{ack}